Tafsiralam/integrations/collectd-statsd/README.md

 ### DESCRIPTION

+This file will be edited to point to SmartAgent.

 The StatsD plugin for collectd listens for StatsD events, aggregates them and transmits them according to collectd's configuration.
 Use this plugin to send data from StatsD to SignalFx.

 From <a target="_blank" href="https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_statsd">collectd's manpage</a>: